 Founded in 2004, the Emory Prevention Research Center (EPRC) focuses on community-based cancer prevention and the reduction of health disparities in rural Georgia.
-The EPRC conducts research and evaluation studies to understand how social and physical environments affect tobacco use, physical activity, nutrition, obesity, and cancer screenings.
-Much of the EPRC's research is developed in collaboration with community partners in rural, southwest Georgia.
-It is a hub of interdisciplinary chronic disease prevention research, training, and practice at Emory and it strives to strengthen community-engaged research partnerships.
+The EPRC's mission is to partner with communities to leverage research to prevent cancer and promote health equity.
+The EPRC conducts intervention research, implementation science, and evaluation studies to improve social and physical environments that affect tobacco use, physical activity, nutrition, obesity, and cancer screenings.
+Much of the EPRC's research is developed in collaboration with community partners in rural, southwest Georgia, although it also leads national studies and conducts research outside of the U.S. It is a hub of interdisciplinary chronic disease prevention research, training, and practice at Emory, and it strives to strengthen community-engaged research partnerships.
 The EPRC is dedicated to improving the lives of Georgia residents by developing and testing innovative interventions, evaluating promising practices, and training practitioners on evidence-based approaches to prevent cancer and other chronic diseases.
 The director is Michelle C. Kegler, DrPH, professor in the Department of Behavioral, Social, and Health Education Sciences.
-For additional information go to https://web1.
+For additional information go to https://web1.sph.emory.edu/eprc/index.html

-sph.emory.edu/eprc/index.html.